ankane/searchkick/README.md

 heroku addons:open foundelasticsearch
 ```

 Visit the Shield page and reset your password.
 You’ll need to add the username and password to your url.
-Also, verify the port number on the Overview page.
+Also, get the port number from the Overview page.
 Get the existing url with:

 ```sh
 heroku config:get FOUNDELASTICSEARCH_URL